unstubbable/mfng/README.md

 ## Name Origin

 The name MFNG stands for "Microfrontends Next Generation".
-The project was originally motivated by the following question:
+The project was originally motivated by the following questions:

-> Do we still need to deploy microfrontends and their APIs (also known as BFFs -
+> Do we still need to deploy microfrontends and their APIs (also known as BFFs –
-> Backend for Frontends) independently of the main app?
-Or can we integrate them
+> Backends for Frontends) independently of the main app?
+Or can we integrate
-> at build-time, though dynamically composed at run-time, and allow them to use
+> them at build-time, though dynamically composed at run-time, and allow them to
-> server components to fetch their data on the server?
+> use server components to fetch their data on the server?

 It has since evolved into a general-purpose RSC library, not specifically targeted at the microfrontends use case... until we explore some form of